Kregap/webdriverio-tests/README.md

 ```

 # ToDos
+- [ ] Use data models for client and product.
+- [ ] Address hardcoded timeouts.
 - [ ] Evaluate usage of a Node version manager, e.g. [NVM](https://github.com/nvm-sh/nvm).
 - [ ] Evaluate proposed by WebDriverIO testing frameworks (Mocha, Jasmine, Cucumber - all with or without Serenity/JS).
 - [ ] Evaluate available reporters.